edgelesssys/constellation/docs/versioned_docs/version-2.16/workflows/troubleshooting.md

 We decided not to deviate from this behavior and comply with the ordering of credentials.

-A solution is to add the [required permissions](../getting-started/install.md#required-permissions) to the managed identity of your environment, the managed identity of your Azure VM, for example, instead of the account that you've authenticated with the Azure CLI.
+A solution is to add the [required permissions](../getting-started/install.md#required-permissions) to the managed identity of your environment.
+For example, the managed identity of your Azure VM, instead of the account that you've authenticated with in the Azure CLI.

 If your setup requires a change in the ordering of credentials, please open an issue and explain your desired behavior.